Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

 How to learn Turkish?

 With so many great language learning resources, it’s easy to learn to speak Turkish.
 Here are some of the best apps for beginning your Turkish learning adventure.

-Duolingo: The popular app is a great way to get started learning simple words and phrases for free.
+Duolingo: The popular app is a great way to get started learning simple Turkish words and phrases for free.

 Rosetta Stone: Rosetta Stone is a great way for those who are more serious about picking up some Turkish to learn before they go.
-Like, Babbel, Rosetta Stone is a paid option, though it does have a free three-day trial.
+Like, Babbel, Rosetta Stone is a paid option, though it does have a money-back guarantee.

 Turkish Tea Time: Turkish Tea Time is a website and podcast that offers a great way to learn Turkish for free.
-The podcast especially does a wonderful job of breaking down different words and grammars so they can be understood.
+The podcast especially does a wonderful job of breaking down different words and Turkish grammar so they can be understood.
 It works best for those who have strong English.

 Sesli Sözlük: This is a dictionary app that translates words from Turkish to English and vice versa.
 It is one of the best dictionary apps available for those wanting to look up the meaning of Turkish words in English.

 Iyi Yolculuklar (Bon voyage!)

 Where else can you visit ancient churches and monasteries, swim at pristine beaches, ski the snowy slopes of gorgeous mountains, explore underground cities, savor the exquisite cuisine of a culinary scene hundreds of years old, and spend the afternoon shopping at world-class malls and shopping districts?

 With a little effort beforehand, you can pick up some Turkish phrases for tourists that will impress the Turks you talk to and make your trip that much easier.
 Have a great trip.